 Dame cacao.
 Have mercy and give me chocolate.

 This site started in early 2015 as a way for me to document the chocolate I ate and the chocolate adventures I undertook over the course of a year abroad.
 But it has become so much more, and yet stayed the same.
 The bar reviews are still here, and they outnumber the other posts at this point.
-So with nearly 200 reviews under my belt and many more tasted in the years prior, I invite you to share in my experiences.
+So with over 200 reviews under my belt and many more tasted in the years prior, I invite you to share in my experiences.
 Learn from my buying mistakes.
 And take your mouth on a journey around the world, with a nice piece of chocolate.

 A note on “Munch Factor”: this number out of ten tells you how “munchable” a bar is, meaning how likely I am to continue eating it, either mindfully or less so.
 This can be good or bad, depending on the context, but it’s meant only to give you another rating by which to assess a bar.